PhysLean Documentation

 PhysLean.Particles.BeyondTheStandardModel.TwoHDM.Potential

-The potential of the two Higgs doublet model #
+The potential of the Two Higgs doublet model #

 i.
 Overview #

 The parameters of the Two Higgs doublet model potential.
+Following the convention of https://arxiv.org/pdf/1605.03237.

 • m₁₁2 :